 - The names of the other organizations involved in the research

 - For multi-site studies, whether UW is the lead site or a participating site

 - The name of the IRB you are considering

 - (If relevant) The reason why you are requesting an exception

 Collaborative research with regional institutions

-UW researchers collaborate with several regional institutions.
-HSD has cooperative agreements in place that define whose IRB should do the review in varying circumstances, to avoid the need for multiple reviews.
+UW research often involves collaboration with several regional institutions.
+HSD has reliance agreements in place that define whose IRB should do the review in varying circumstances, to avoid the need for multiple reviews.
 Click on the appropriate link to find out whether the UW IRB or your collaborating institution’s IRB should do the review, and how to obtain the review.

 - Benaroya Research Institute at Virginia Mason

-- Fred Hutchinson Cancer Research Center or other institutional members of the Cancer Consortium
+- Fred Hutch or other institutional members of the Cancer Consortium

 - Seattle Children’s